-A request, or hold, is a way for a library card holder to reserve library materials currently checked out to another cardholder.
+A request or hold allows library card holders to reserve library materials currently checked out.
 Once the library materials are returned, the item is held for a period of seven (7) days for the requesting patron.

-Reference materials may not be placed on hold by patrons.
-For reference materials, a patron may request that material located at a branch be transferred for their temporary use at a preferred branch.
+Patrons may not place holds on Reference materials.
+However, the may request that material located at a branch be transferred for their temporary use at a preferred branch.
 Reference materials may be transferred for a limited period of time.
-Periods longer than 30 days must be approved by Administration.
+Periods longer than thirty (30) days must be approved by Administration.

-Holds are placed into the library system in the order in which they are received on a first come, first served basis.
-No escalation of priority is allowed, unless approved by Library Administration.
+Holds are placed into the library system in the order in which they are received, on a first-come, first-served basis.
+No escalation of priority is allowed unless approved by the Library Administration.

-3-315.i Fines for Overdue Materials
+3-315.i Overdue Materials

 - 1. Livingston Parish Library does not assess overdue fines on collection items. - 2.
-Renewal of borrowed items must follow the renewal policy as stated in Renewal of Library Materials (3-315.e).

-Library cardholders whose accounts meet the criteria defined for a circulation block are not allowed to renew library materials until the block is resolved.
+Renewal of borrowed items must follow the renewal policy as stated in Renewal of Library Materials (3-315.e). - Library cardholders whose accounts meet the criteria defined for a circulation block are not allowed to renew library materials until the block is resolved.
 Blocks are defined in 3-315.j Circulation Blocks.